Resume and Cover Letter Review

 - To see how to draft a strong, clear resume that conveys your relevant skills, education, and employment history precisely and efficiently, go to our page on Preparing an Effective Resume.

 - To learn about the essentials of constructing persuasive cover letters, go to our page on Drafting Effective Cover Letters and Post-Interview Correspondence.

-- These pages, which include samples and guidelines to help you self-critique, will help you make a good start on these crucial documents, and during the academic year, we also encourage you to attend our workshops and drop-in sessions on resume, cover letter, and business correspondence writing.
+These pages, which include samples and guidelines to help you self-critique, will help you make a good start on these crucial documents, and during the academic year, we also encourage you to attend our workshops on resume, cover letter, and business correspondence writing.

 We recognize that, even with all of these resources at your disposal, it can be useful to have someone else review these items to help ensure that they are free and clear of errors.
-To facilitate this process, we offer a service whereby you can submit your resume and/or cover letter electronically for review.
+To facilitate this process, we offer a service whereby you can submit substantially final drafts of your resume and/or cover letter electronically for review.

-To use the resume review service, simply send your resume and/or your cover letter, starting the week after Orientation, and continue throughout the entire academic year, to:
+Currently enrolled students may use the resume review service by sending your resume and/or your cover letter, along with any relevant information about specific job postings, starting the week after Orientation, and continuing throughout the entire academic year to: